Adnan-Islam/Adnan-Islam/README.md

+# About Me
-**Hi there 👋 My name is Adnan Islam.** I am a Frontend Web Developer.
+**Hello 👋 My name is Adnan Islam.**
+I am a Frontend Web Developer.
 I have developed a number of websites personally as well as during my studies.
+I have completed my Masters degree in Computer Science and Engineering from University of Oulu in July, 2021.

 🔧 **Technologies I work with:**
 - HTML, CSS, Saas, JavaScript, React.js